 If there’s a hose on the faucet, take it off, and thread the gauge on there instead.
 Use the rubber gasket to hand-tighten the pressure gauge until a decent seal is formed.
 A leak during testing can throw off the reading.

 Turn on the faucet all the way.
 The gauge’s dial will show you the pressure reading.

-If the reading shows that the pressure exceeds 60 PSI, it’s a good idea to contact a plumbing and water pressure expert to determine the wisest solution to adjust your water pressure.
+If the reading shows that the pressure exceeds 60 PSI, it’s a good idea to contact a plumbing and water pressure expert at Bryco Plumbing to determine the wisest solution to adjust your water pressure.

-Option 2: Contact a Plumber with Knowledge About LA County’s Water Pressure
+Option 2: Contact a Plumber with Knowledge About LA’s Water Pressure

 While one would hope that every plumber would take water pressure into consideration when it comes to recurring plumbing issues, unfortunately, that isn’t always the case.
 As stated above, leaks that keep coming back even after repairs have been performed can be a sign of excessive water pressure, and not every plumber thinks to check for this.
 Hopefully now, though, you feel better equipped with some water pressure knowledge should you need to contact a plumber in the near future.